5. Types

 Some languages provide sophisticated types while others do not.
 Major reasons why we use types are as follows:

-Compilers can detect errors when types mismatch.
+• Compilers can detect errors before execution if types are inconsistent.

 Exercise 10

 5.2.
-Type declaration¶
+Type system

 Hardware-defined or indecomposable types. (e.g. integer, floating point, character)